 In most instances, a drip-feed approach or email automation will generate the best results.
 Regular short and powerful emails can be used to drive your message across to generate demand.

-For example, a simple automation may look like this: When someone signs up, they’ll receive the first email (welcome letter) and 3 days later, the second (product introduction).
-2 days after the last email, they receive even more stuff and so on.
+For example, simple automation may look like this: When someone signs up, they’ll receive the first email (welcome letter), and three days later, the second (product introduction).
+Two days after the last email, they receive even more stuff and so on.

-Emails should be specifically targeted but they don’t have to be personalized unless it works for your business to do so.
-Yes, you read that right!
+Emails should target specific audiences, but they don’t have to be personalized unless it works for your business to do so.

 An email can start with a simple ‘hey’ or ‘hi [name]’.
-Either way, it entirely depends on the behavior of your target audience.
-Are they laid back, easy going or professionals in corporate settings?
+Either way, it entirely depends on the behaviour of your target audience.
+Are they laid back, easy-going or professionals in corporate settings?

 5. Paid Advertising

-Google Adwords, social media paid ads and other forms of paid online advertising are, in the right hands, excellent tools to drive demand for SaaS.
-Keyword research, an awesome landing page and rigorous testing are the three main requirements for success with paid ads.
+Google Adwords, social media paid ads, and other forms of paid online advertising are, in the right hands, excellent tools to drive demand for SaaS.
+Keyword research, a remarkable landing page and rigorous testing are the three main requirements for success with paid ads.

 One of the more recent tactics that some SaaS companies have begun using with good results is Meetup, a platform for meeting people near you who share your interests.

-To make it work, it’s important that you set clear objectives and promote your event or ‘meetup’.
-Create that wow factor and people will talk about your event for months after its taken place, leaving them eagerly anticipating the next one.
+To make it work, it’s vital that you set clear objectives and promote your event or ‘meetup.’
+Create that wow factor, and people will talk about your event for months after its taken place, leaving them eagerly anticipating the next one.

 There’s no denying the power and effectiveness of video in marketing today.
-Many consumers prefer to receive brand messages in video format than text.
-Which totally makes sense because it’s less reading to do for them.
+Many consumers prefer to receive brand messages in video format than text, which makes sense because it’s less reading to do for them.

-Some SaaS companies have reported amazing success with webinars.
-Although, it can be time-consuming to get it just right, webinars work and can generate effective demand for your SaaS business.
+Some SaaS companies have reported fantastic success with webinars.
+Although it can be time-consuming to get it just right, webinars work and can generate effective demand for your SaaS business.